DeFiCh/ain/README.md

 Questions?
 ------

 Pull requests are warmly welcomed.

-Reach our to us engineering@defichain.io for any questions or collaborations.
+Reach us at [engineering@defichain.io](mailto:engineering@defichain.io) for any questions or collaborations.